NUMERACY AT ST. LUKE'S

-At St Luke's, we follow the new curriculum (2014) for Numeracy across Key Stage 1 and 2.
-The new curriculum has three main aims.
+At St Luke's, we follow the National Curriculum (2014) for Numeracy across Key Stage 1 and 2.
+The National Curriculum (2014) has three main aims.
 These are to ensure that all pupils will:

 - be fluent in the fundamentals of mathematics.
 Pupils have a solid understanding of increasingly complex mathematical problems and are able to solve them quickly and accurately.